 The impacts of climate change may affect Syrah's operations and the markets in which the Company sells its Products through regulatory changes, technological advances and other market/economic responses.
 The use of fossil fuels for energy is a significant source of greenhouse gases contributing to climate change; resulting in increasing support for alternative energy and making fossil fuels susceptible to changes in regulations, and potentially usage taxes.
-While the growth of alternative energy supply and storage options presents an opportunity for Syrah's Battery Anode Material strategy and products; the effects of climate change on the Company's assets may also include changes in rainfall patterns, water shortages and an increase the ultimate cost of fossil fuels used in Syrah's operations for transport and power generation.
+While the growth of alternative energy supply and storage options presents an opportunity for Syrah's BAM strategy and products; the effects of climate change on the Company's assets may also include changes in rainfall patterns, water shortages and an increase the ultimate cost of fossil fuels used in Syrah's operations for transport and power generation.

 Mining, construction, production and logistics are potentially hazardous activities.
 There are numerous occupational health risks associated with mining and production operations and associated supporting activities such as logistics.
 If any injuries or accidents occur, this could have negative employee, community and/or financial implications for the Company including potential delays or stoppages in mining, production and/or logistics activities.
-In addition, the location of the Balama Graphite Operation means Syrah's employees and contractors could be affected by mosquito borne diseases such as malaria which could adversely impact operations.
+In addition, the location of Balama means Syrah's employees and contractors could be affected by mosquito borne diseases such as malaria which could adversely impact operations.

-Changes in health, safety and environmental laws and regulations or their interpretation or enforcement may adversely affect Syrah's obligations and/or operations.
+Changes in health, safety and environmental laws and regulations or their interpretation or enforcement or unexpected global health risks and/or events (such as the COVID 19 outbreak) may adversely affect Syrah's obligations and/or operations.